 The success of this recipe is in the cooking time – slow and low is perfect.
 I buy short ribs, so ask your butcher to cut the ribs in half lengthways for you to get two strips of short ribs.
 It makes serving easier.

-This recipe is best to be cooked in the oven however you can par-cook the ribs in the oven and finish it on a medium hot barbecue.
-Serve the sticky ribs with a salad of your choice and make sure that you have a couple of damp cloths or finger bowl to hand for the sticky fingers.
+This recipe is best cooked in the oven, but you can par-cook the ribs in the oven and then finish them over a medium-hot barbecue, if you prefer (see Cook’s Note).
+Serve the sticky ribs with a salad of your choice and make sure that you have a couple of damp cloths or finger bowls to hand for the sticky fingers.

 Ingredients & Method

 - 2 red onions, peeled and finely diced